buckaroo-labs/SD231-PHP-Forms/README.md

 The code that we added in Step 5 simply assumed that the value `$_GET['fname']` would be defined.
 This was not the case, resulting in an `Undefined array key` error.

 10. Modify your PHP code so that `$_GET['fname']` is only echoed if the variable is set.
 11. Modify your PHP code so that if `$_GET['fname']` set, a script element is echoed as well.
-This script element will contain javascript which changes the content of the paragraph element (with the "demo" ID) to a greeting that includes `$_GET['fname']`.
+This script element will contain JavaScript which changes the content of the paragraph element (with the "demo" ID) to a greeting that includes `$_GET['fname']`.

-Step #11 is going to be tricky.
-You are probably going to need to construct a string in PHP that contains quotation marks.
+Step #11 is intentionally tricky.
+Yes, you could have just rewritten the paragraph on the server side rather than including a client-side script and making the client do that work.
+But the point being made here is that PHP can dynamically generate JavaScript as well as HTML.
+You are also going to need to figure out how to construct a string in PHP that contains quotation marks.
 PHP makes this relatively painless.
 If you need a string to contain double-quotation marks, you enclose it in single-quote marks, e.g.: `$string1='My name is "Ishmael."'`; If you need a string to contain single-quote marks, vice versa, e.g.: `$SQLString="SELECT id FROM students WHERE fname='Ishmael'"`;

 12. Submit your updated `index.php` file in Canvas.